-Texas Foraging Academy – Spring Curriculum (March 20th-22nd)
+Texas Foraging Academy – Spring Curriculum (May 30th-31st)

 Participate in a series of hands-on forays, engaging presentations, and live cooking demonstrations.
 This event isn’t just a class; it’s a chance to build a deeper relationship with the land and foster a vibrant community of fellow nature lovers.
 Every moment is crafted to inspire a lifelong passion for ethical foraging, from learning the fundamentals of mycology and plant anatomy to preparing the wild ingredients you find.